PyDrocsid/cogs/reactionpin.md

 ***
 ### `pin_message`

-This command enables or disables the "{bot.user} pinned a message.
+This command enables or disables the "MorpheusHelper pinned a message.
 See all messages" message.

 [![image](https://www.linkpicture.com/q/Screenshot-2021-10-17-072804_1.png)](https://www.linkpicture.com/view.php?img=LPic616bc85447a64587571420)